 Public radio is a prominent podcast source

 The most popular podcast producer’s National Public Radio (NPR), the US’ main noncommercial radio network.
-It helps NPR has heavily delved into podcasting (a few missteps aside), and also offers a variety of popular shows, including “Wait Wait Don’t Tell Me” and “Ask Me Another.”
+It helps NPR has heavily delved into podcasting (a few missteps aside).
+They also offer a variety of popular shows, including “Wait Wait Don’t Tell Me” and “Ask Me Another.”
 NPR also promotes some niche podcasts, such as “Code Switch” (about racial issues in American society).

 - PRX: Public Radio Exchange, which offers a variety of programs, including “Welcome to Night Vale.”